van-unity/Game_Files_Unity3d/README.md

+# Requested Changes

+I have addressed the primary concerns raised in the feedback, specifically focusing on the critical logic and architectural updates.

+To be transparent, I am currently balancing tight deadlines at my full-time job alongside caring for my 7-month-old daughter, so I had to strictly time-box my work on these changes.
+While there may still be minor bugs or polish items remaining, I prioritized the major structural requirements to better demonstrate my engineering approach.

+I believe the current state provides a solid foundation for our technical discussion.
+Please check the last 6 commits to review the specific updates.

+Thank you again for the opportunity—I really enjoyed the challenge!

 # Match-3 Game Refactoring & Feature Implementation

 I'm pleased to submit my work for this match-3 assignment.
 Thank you for the interesting test opportunity.